drv-rajesh/Denbot/README.md

 | NewsAPI        | API Key | Returns top headlines for a country.             | https://newsapi.org/              |
 | CleanURI       | None    | Shortens URLs.                                   | https://cleanuri.com/docs         |

-# Contribute
+## Contribute
-Make a PR for a feature branch and we will try to implement it ASAP.
+Make a PR for a feature branch and I will try to implement it ASAP.

-# Wiki
+## Wiki
 Go to the work-in-progress [wiki](https://github.com/drv-rajesh/Denbot/wiki) to learn more about the functions, commands, versions, deprecations, and more.